vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

-## Create Managed Clusters in AWS
+This section describes deploying a management and workload cluster in Amazon Web Services (AWS).

-This section describes setting up management and workload clusters in Amazon Web Services (AWS).
+### Deploy a Management Cluster

 There are some prerequisites the installation process will assume.
 Refer to the [Prepare to Deploy a Management Cluster to AWS](../aws) docs for instructions on deploying an SSH key-pair and preparing your AWS account.